 Heres the scenario:

 I have an assembly with two components in it.
-One component (component A) has has spaces (with mate refs) for multiple D-sub connectors to fit.
+One component (component A) has has a space (with mate refs) for a D-sub connector to fit.

 The other component (component B) already has a D-sub connector on it (with a Cpoint).
 In order to create a route from one to the other, the connector

 on component B must be "added to route" which has to be done in the context of editing the 3D sketch.